 The development of a modern tropical architecture is at the core of Miñana’s endeavors.

 Architect Emmanuel Miñana’s residential projects have lately taken on the characteristics of the numinous and the therapeutic.

-Its ongoing projects include a wellness resort and a number of custom private residences and vacation homes.
+Ongoing projects include a number of custom private residences and vacation homes.

-He was the first Filipino architect shortlisted in the World Architecture Festival (WAF) held in Singapore on 2014 for EAMA’s project Villa Marina located in Cabuyao, Laguna.
+He was he first Filipino architect shortlisted in the World Architecture Festival ( WAF ) held in Singapore on 2014 for EAMA’s project Villa Marina located in Cabuyao, Laguna.